theskyinflames/Go-in-a-shot/README.md

 # Go in a shot
-A brief and fucking fast guide to introduce yourself in Go on a dirty way.
+A brief and fucking fast guide to introduce yourself in Go in a dirty way.

 ## Motivation
 I have wrote this short guide to Go why a lot of people increasingly ask me to reclicle java developer in Go developers.